kaanan99/Seal-Counting-Thesis/README.md

 * Testing (13 images)

 ### Pre-trained models
 The final models trained in this thesis are stored in the `TrainedModels` directory.
 Here are the descriptions for the models:
 * `FullTrainModel2`: CNN trained using TensorFlow.
 * `ImageClassifierPytorch9`: CNN trained using Pytorch.
 * `water_classifier`: Water classifier.
 * `rcnn_extra_data_base_30_10`: ResNetV1 Unfrozen model.
 * `rcnn_trial1_50`: ResNetV1 Frozen model.
 * `rcnn_trial3_50`: ResNetV2 Frozen model.

+If you would like to use them, copy them to their correct locations.<br>
+* CNN and water classifier models belong in `/seal_detector/Models`.
+* RCNN models belong in `/seal_counter/Models`.

 ## Notebooks/Code
 This section describes the contents of each directory.